noelbundick/config-analyzer/docs/decision-records/decision-record-rule-types.md

 ### Priorities
 MVP
-* Resource Graph Rule (currently, Resource Graph rules can be scanned, but not many queries have been written yet, because it doesn't return the all the properties we need to evaluate some rules)
+* Resource Graph Rule
 * ARM template (exported at Resource Group Scope)

-Strech
+Future
 * Arm Template (user supplied, deployment scopes)
 * Bicep option can be accomplished through compiling down to ARM Templates, so not much would need be changed to add this functionality.
 * Terraform rules are a great option and should be pursued after completing previous options.